 ROSEN, GLOBALLY RECOGNIZED INVESTOR COUNSEL, Encourages G-III Apparel Group Ltd. Investors to Inquire About Securities Class Action Investigation – GIII

-/EIN News/ -- NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of G-III Apparel Group Ltd. (NASDAQ: GIII) resulting from allegations that G-III may have issued materially misleading business information to the investing public.
+NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of G-III Apparel Group Ltd. GIII resulting from allegations that G-III may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased G-III securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.